PagesjaunesMobile/fbinfer-android-bitrise/README.md

     - git::https://github.com/ataourirt/fbinfer-android-bitrise@master:
         inputs:
           - infer_source_dir: $BITRISE_SOURCE_DIR
+          - infer_build_arguments: Gradle task to run
-          - infer_debug_mode: Set it to true or false in order to use it
+          - infer_gradle_task: Set it to true if you want to see what command are send to the system
 ```

 # Milestone